samba/samba.github.io/_drafts/2023-10-19-new-startup-new-team-new-game.md

 By the time we finished, we had reduced failure rates on critical processes from 8 cycles to 4 per release, and reduced its duration (i.e. cost of failure) from 1 week per cycle to 1 day.
 This meant that every failure could recover faster, without impacting the project timeline, but also shortened the timeline by removing several causes of failure.

-In the context of EKS at Amazon, this was a paradigm-shift exercise, because the culture tends to focus on micro-optimizations.
+This all sounds like project management, and it is... but at EKS, this was a culture change (i.e. leadership), because the legacy culture focused heavily on micro-optimizations.
-The improvement project methodology allowed us focus on small actions, while avoiding unnecessary system changes, minimizng change effort in total, and achieving significant overall performance gains in a fairly short time and relatively few headcount.
+The improvement project methodology allowed us focus on the _broader impact_ of small actions, while avoiding unnecessary system changes, minimizng change effort in total, and achieving significant overall performance gains in a fairly short time and relatively few headcount.

 In short, we met our business goal with the minimum investment, as early as possible.

 The major learning here was actually about organizational thinking.
-It was not feasible to radically shift thinking, even in half a year.
+It was not feasible to radically shift organizational thinking, even in half a year.
+In part this is due to a lack of executive mandate across the whole organization.
+Historically most such projects are "owned" by individual teams, but success requires change across all teams.

 It was necessary to fit some of the existing habits of the organization, and adapt them gradually.
 Further, it was not possible to actually teach the principles as theory alone.
 Believe me, I tried.
 Alas, in that organizational setting, they cannot be taught -- only demonstrated, and through outcomes, proven.

-Again none of this success would have been possible, a 400% improvement in release process efficiency, and meeting a business goal that had been missed for all of the preceding 5 years without the critical analysis, proactive experimentation, and collaboration of my team, and support of certain peers.
+By the end, we achieved a 400% improvement in release process efficiency, and met a business goal that had been missed for all of the preceding 5 years.
+None of this would have been possible without the broad critical analysis, proactive experimentation, and collaboration of my team, and support of certain peers.
 In particular, a special thanks to Ahmed Ibrahim, a highly effective colleague and even better friend, who partnered with me in these endeavors, running the day-to-day recurring projects across many teams, and employing the tools, processes, and disciplines we identified to improve it.

 I will always remember one specific comment Ahmed, in a private conversation after I left.
 I will paraphrase:

-> In my culture, we don't value hard managers; we recognize that good managers love their teams.
+> In my culture, we don't value hard managers; we recognize that good managers have a kind of *love* their teams.

 I left Amazon in good conscience, putting them in a better position than when I joined, and with measureable, market-visible impact.